COR1999/covid_case/readme.md

 # Features
 ## Existing Functionality
 ### Admin
-1. Ability to add, edit and remove products when logged in
-2.
+1. **Nav Bar** When signed in as a admin the admin has the ability to add products by clicking the Add products link on the navbar
+2. **Home Page -** The admin has the ability to update and delete products from the home page.
 ### End User
-3. Ability to log in and register logout
+* **Nav Bar -** for a user who isn't signed in contains the home page, sign up, login and view bag links.
+* **Nav Bar Signed in -** When the user is signed in the user has the ability to view the home page, user profile, Orders, logout, and view bag
+* **Home Page -** On the home page the user can see the highcharts map with a world map with the countrys color coded if they are high or low on the covid-19 green list.
+The user also has the ability to add products to thier bag and view the product images. the user can see clearly if the product is out of stock.

-4. Ability to reset password (Requires email server)
+* Ability to reset password (Requires email server)
-5. The ability to view user profile
+* The ability to view user profile
-6. Add products to cart, validates that product is in stock
+* Add products to cart, validates that product is in stock
-7. Edit products in the user cart
+* Edit products in the user cart
-8. Checkout functionality
+* Checkout functionality
-9. Overview of ordered products
+* Overview of ordered products
-10. View order history!!!!!!!!!!!!
+* View order history!!!!!!!!!!!!
 ## Future Enhancements
 1. Search/filter functionality would be a good addition
 2. Customer reviews